-- 7.3 The previous settlement saw the Chancellor use council tax increases to help manage the funding gap within local government which brought in changes to increase the core Band D threshold from 1.99% to 2.99%.
-This applies to all classes of authority (there is no further update on this position at this stage and we are assuming this increase will remain in place).
-Although it has not yet been announced at the present time we are assuming that the £5 threshold will also still apply - 7.4 The forecasts within this MTFP assume council tax increase of 2.95% for modelling purposes and coupled with growth forecasts in the tax base resulted in income projections of around £10.069m for 2024/25, which is growth of £386k based on the 2023/24 position.
+7.3 The previous settlement saw the Chancellor use council tax increases to help manage the funding gap within local government which brought in changes to increase the core

+Band D threshold from 1.99% to 2.99%.
+This applies to all classes of authority and has been extended for another year to 2024/25.
+Announcements made to date are that the \pounds 5 cash threshold will also still apply, although this is now lower than the 2.99% increase allowed for most authorities.

+- 7.4 The forecasts within this MTFP assume council tax increase of 2.95% for modelling purposes and coupled with growth forecasts in the tax base resulted in income projections of around £10.109m for 2024/25, which is growth of £425k based on the 2023/24 position.
 This charge equates to an increase of just over 11p a week for Swale's element of the council tax.
-It should be noted that, while this information would be used at this point for modelling purposes now, the council tax will not actually be agreed and set until the Full Council budget setting meeting in February 2024.
+It should be noted that, while this information would be used at this point for modelling purposes now, the council tax will not actually be agreed and set until the Full Council budget setting meeting in February 2024. - 7.5 While the statement allowed the additional 1% increase the £5 cash limit looks unlikely to increase.
+Lower tier councils are highlighting the need to increase the cash limit, as the £5 increase is now lower than the percentage increase for almost all authorities, and as such is becoming irrelevant.